Porsha Williams On ‘RHOA’ Betrayal: Is She Sending Phaedra A Message Through Ad?

 One can imagine that Porsha Williams will return to The Real Housewives of Atlanta because she’s using the show to market various products.
 But it is possible that Phaedra will not return because she was caught in such a big lie.
 Since she’s a lawyer in Atlanta, she may want to protect her brand and her business.
 If her integrity is questioned as a lawyer, then her entire business and brand are in danger.

 What do you think of Porsha Williams’ decision to stay silent on social media about her friendship with Phaedra Parks?
-Do you think they will both return to The Real Housewives of Atlanta next year to continue this case?
+Do you think they will both return to The Real Housewives of Atlanta next year to continue this story?

 [Featured Image by Michael Loccisano/Getty Images]